Screwable/vrcondom/README.md

 Anti World Triggers - Prevents World Triggers in worlds such as The Box and more <br />
 Anti Udon Events - Prevents exploitation of Udon in a few worlds

+### Other features
+Allow Friend Events - Allows your friends to not get affected by any of the Antis provided. <br />
+Console Fix - Prevents your authcookie and numerous other stuff from showing up

 ### How to use
 Update offsets if not updated already <br />
 Compile source as x64 release <br />